inga-lovinde/TrustPilotChallenge/README.md

 Performance
 ===========

-Memory usage is minimal (for that kind of task), around 10-20MB.
+Memory usage is minimal (for that kind of task), less than 10MB.

 It is also somewhat optimized for likely intended phrases, as anagrams consisting of longer words are generated first.
 That's why the given hashes are solved much sooner than it takes to check all anagrams.